 He spent many years in corporate finance with Procter & Gamble.
 Along the way he earned an MBA from Duke University, while working full time.
 These experiences included opportunities for travel to more than a dozen countries.

-He says he had a strong desire to learn more about personal finance and investments.
+He says he had a strong desire to learn more about personal finance, investments, and to help others.
 Studying on his own, he worked for more than three years to earn the Chartered Financial Analyst (CFA) designation.
 Much of that time was spent studying on the Metro North train commute from his home in Connecticut to his P&G office in New York City.

 He and his wife make a point of reflecting with their children about the blessings that come to them.